FarhangAmaji/versatileAnn/README.md

 ## quickSummary

-This readme is quite detailed, so it's better to take look at [quickSummary](https://github.com/FarhangAmaji/versatileAnn/blob/master/quickSummary.md).
+This readme is quite detailed, so it's better first to take look at [quickSummary](https://github.com/FarhangAmaji/versatileAnn/blob/master/quickSummary.md).

 ![Logo](https://github.com/FarhangAmaji/versatileAnn/blob/master/quickSummaryImage.png)
 ## How to read this!?!?